-Setup: Ensure that all materials required in the conditions statement are available to the soldier.
+Setup: Ensure that all materials required in the Conditions statement are available to the soldier.
 Evaluate this task during individual or collective training.
 To aid in evaluating this task, you may use a separate copy of the performer's music to mark errors or comments.
 Additionally, the soldier may be required to perform a separate audition in accordance with the Auditions Standards Manual, MUSCOLINST 1300.1 to verify musical proficiency.

 Brief the Soldier: "You must perform your part as a member of a musical ensemble and correctly perform a selection from a designated musical style.
-You must follow all musical indicators on the assigned part, respond to the conductor's musical or verbal directions without error the first time through."
+You must follow all musical indicators on the assigned part and respond to the conductor's musical or verbal directions without error the first time through."

-1. Performed a selection without error at the designated performance level (see Audition Standards Manual, MUSCOLINST 1300.1 for performance levels).
+Performance Measures GO NO GO Performed a selection without error at the designated performance level IAW Audition Standards Manual, MUSCOLINST 1300.1.
+2. Performed according to conductor's directions.